Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.16 - Permalist Project/README.md

 In `index.ejs`, loop through the `listItems` array and create a row for each item.
 Each row includes a checkbox, a paragraph displaying the item title, and buttons for editing and deleting.

 The item title is displayed using EJS syntax to insert the `item.title` value.
 The edit button triggers the front-end JavaScript to toggle the input field for editing.

+## Creating New Items

+Users can add new items using an input field named `newItem`.
+When the form is submitted, it sends a POST request to the `/add` route with the new item text.

+In the `/add` POST route, retrieve the new item text from the request body and insert it into the `items` table in the database using an SQL `INSERT INTO` statement.
+The `id` column is auto-generated.

+After successful insertion, redirect to the home route to refresh the page and display the updated list.
+Errors are caught and logged to the console.